 Still the event was little more than a closed road event, with a few wooden grandstands catering for the fans and nothing better than hay bales to protect the drivers, riders and spectators.
 Deaths continued and, when more powerful machinery became available in 1990 following the fall of the Berlin Wall, it was clear that the circuit was simply inadequate for modern racing, despite the addition of a couple of chicanes.

 In 1995, a new driver training facility was opened by the ADAC Sachsen, with a multi-use facility being created to the south of the original circuit.
-Quickly, momementum gathered to revive racing on this new course and, following some initial modifications, the new Sachsenring opened for business in 1996.
+Quickly, momentum gathered to revive racing on this new course and, following some initial modifications, the new Sachsenring opened for business in 1996.
 Only a small portion of the original course featured in this new incarnation and even this was run in the opposite direction to previously.

 Initial events included the German Superbike Championship and the popular STW Cup for 2-litre touring cars.
 A massive crash for British driver Warren Hughes in the latter perhaps highlighted that there was still some room for improvement and further changes came in subsequent years.
 The pit lane was switched to the opposite side of a lengthened main straight in 1998, and a variety of corners were eased and run-off areas improved.
 The final chicane was modified, speeding the lap considerably.

 In 1998, the circuit achieved the highest level of FIM certification, allowing the return of the World Motorcycle Championships for the first time.
-The new twisty course was among the shortest and slowest on the calendar and proved a sharp contrast to the old course, but nevertheless the fan attenance was impressive, some 142,000 turning out to watch Mick Doohan speed to victory.
+The new twisty course was among the shortest and slowest on the calendar and proved a sharp contrast to the old course, but nevertheless the fan attendance was impressive, some 142,000 turning out to watch Mick Doohan speed to victory.

-Further changes came in 2000, when the chicane leading onto the original stretch of the road course was elminated, creating greater run off in the process.
+Further changes came in 2000, when the chicane leading onto the original stretch of the road course was eliminated, creating greater run off in the process.
 The DTM made its debut, becoming the highest category of car racing to compete at the circuit.
 The series stayed until 2002, after which it it headed off to a new East German home at the Lausitzring.

-Still the circuit authorities were not fully satisifed and more major changes came ahead of the 2001 season, when a new end section of the lap was developed by Hermann Tilke, as well as the re-alignment of the the pit straight, with new garages and and paddock created one the inside of the new loop.
-Tile's revisions included a dramatic plunging downhill right-hander leading onto the new back section, which quickly acquired the nickname of 'The Waterfall'.
+Still the circuit authorities were not fully satisfied and more major changes came ahead of the 2001 season, when a new end section of the lap was developed by Hermann Tilke, as well as the re-alignment of the the pit straight, with new garages and and paddock created one the inside of the new loop.
+Tilke's revisions included a dramatic plunging downhill right-hander leading onto the new back section, which quickly acquired the nickname of 'The Waterfall'.
 The changes also meant the the circuit was completely enclosed for the first time, becoming a truly permanent facility divorced from any public roads.

 Further slight revisions in 2003 to Omega Curve and a programme of general track maintenance have been the last alterations to a circuit which, like its predecessor, has became a firm fixture on the motorcycling calendar, as well as enjoying a yearly visit from the popular ADAC GT Masters championship.